top of page

 TABERNA LA NIÑA DEL PISTO Calle San Lázaro 2, 29601 Marbella, Málaga

-The bar inside is really old, it's like arriving back in the 1970s but the food is very good and is cooked to order by the two lady cooks in the open kitchen to the side of the bar.
+The bar inside is ancient, it's like arriving back in the 1970s, but the food is delicious and is cooked to order by the two lady cooks in the open kitchen to the side of the bar.
 There are many sherries on display behind the bar.

 You can have tapas at the bar or sit down in the restaurant area.

-We tried the boqurones di Donosti (served slightly warm)
+We tried the boqurones de Donosti (served slightly warm)

 Tosta de Sardina Ahumada (smoked sardines on toast)